neutralinojs/neutralinojs.github.io/docs/how-to/extensions-overview.md

 ]
 ```

 - `id` String: A unique key to identify each extension.
+This id cannot contain any characters except for letters, numbers, and periods.
 - `command` String (optional): A cross-platform command to start the extension.
 Eg: `node ${NL_PATH}/extensions/binary/main.js`
 will work on every platform.
 - `commandLinux` String (optional): Extension startup command for Linux.